processism/processism.github.io/personal-development.md

 ## Purpose as Process

-Purpose isn't found but created:
+Purpose isn't found but created.
+It emerges through living, evolves with experience, clarifies through action, and deepens through service.
-- Emerges through living
-- Evolves with experience
-- Clarifies through action
-- Deepens through service

 ## Integration Practices